 16. Peppermint

-Peppermint is also excellent for keeping certain insects and rodents away.
+Peppermint may help discourage some insects and small animals because of its strong smell.
 You can use it to make a DIY squirrel deterrent spray.

 Just combine about 12 drops of peppermint oil in one cup of water.
 Shake well and apply to areas where the pests love to visit.